MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 As in the preceding step, the scanner cannot label the files under the following circumstances:

-- If the label applies classification and not protection, and the file type does not [support classification only](./rms-client/client-admin-guide-file-types.md#file-types-supported-for-classification-only).
+- If the label applies classification and not protection, and the file type does not support classification only by the [classic client]](./rms-client/client-admin-guide-file-types.md#file-types-supported-for-classification-only) or [unified labeling client](./rms-client/clientv2-admin-guide-file-types.md#file-types-supported-for-classification-only).

 - If the label applies classification and protection, but the scanner does not protect the file type.